abhiramkolanu/Directory_Traversal_Attack_Simulation/README.md

 Figure 3: Contents of start-server.js: <br/>
 <img width="574" height="172" alt="image" src="https://github.com/user-attachments/assets/f397b6f9-ce6b-4afc-b22d-7f2f53d1c038" />
 <br />
 I used the command vi start-server.js to check the contents of the file.
 The command, var pkg = require('/usr/local/lib/node_modules/hftp');, makes sure that the hftp Node.js module from that file path is assigned to the variable pkg.
-Node.js allows us to run Javascript outside of a web browser, meaning we can run it inside our terminal.
+Node.js allows us to run Javascript inside our terminal, which means we are able to run executables like attack.js and start-server.js.
 The overall purpose of this command is to ensure our test ftp server will work correctly once we run it.
 <br />
 <br />
 Figure 4: Starting a static file server:  <br/>